KCEndeavours/KC-Bio-Page/README.md

 # COMP2245 Assignment 1
-A personal blog we were instructed to create to aid in our understanding of HTML and CSS.
+A simple bio page we were instructed to create to aid in our understanding of HTML and CSS.

 ## Branching
 Branching allows us to isolate development work without affecting other branches in the repository.